 - Maximum digital exposure of your brand

 - Attracting quality traffic to your website and landing pages

-Our services provide you prominent exposure in our community, and our network gives you the targeted marketing you deserve to help you retain your customers, reward them with discounts and attract new ones.
+Our services provide you with prominent exposure in our community, and our network gives you the targeted marketing you deserve to help you retain your customers, reward them with discounts, and attract new ones.
 Thank you for your time and consideration and we look forward to working with you.

 Biography: Khalil E. Hachem

 Khalil E. Hachem is the founder and editor of Ya Michigan, a rapidly growing multi-media network, linking businesses and customers through mobile technology in Southeast Michigan.
 Our team provides ethnic marketing solutions to companies that want to sell to Arab- and Muslim-American customers, including cultural diversity training, advertising and cooking lessons.

 - Master’s degree in diplomacy and conflict resolution from the Norwich University in Vermont, with studies in Islam and democracy, Islam and the United States Constitution, the economics of zakat, and economic sanctions.